-Our vision is to nurture our community enabling everyone to grow through our Christian values.
-We inspire our children to be resilient, confident and courageous whilst developing a lasting love of learning.
+Our vision is to nurture our community enabling all to grow through our Christian values.
+We inspire everyone to be resilient, confident and courageous whilst developing a lasting love of learning.

 'Whatever I have, wherever I am, I can make it through anything in the One who makes me who I am.'
 Philippians 4:13